f1redf0x/exvirion-web/content/posts/evil_is_a_skill_issue.md

 Everybody has a competition in their brain of good thoughts and bad thoughts.
 Hopefully, the good thoughts win.
 For me, I always have both.
-I have like the thing I believe, the good thing, that’s the thing I believe and than there’s this thing.
+I have like the thing I believe, the good thing, that’s the thing I believe and then there’s this thing.
 And I don’t believe it, but it is there.
 It’s always this thing and then this thing.
 It’s become a category in my brain that I call “of course, but maybe”.